USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 The ## mark is unique and represents the sector identification.

 The elevated-point-source emissions file is an I/O API GRDDED3 file with emissions for point sources to be treated as elevated sources by CCTM.
 The emissions in this file are distributed through the vertical model layers using a plume-rise algorithm contained in CCTM.
 The elevated-point-source emissions file can be creating using SMOKE.
-For additional information about preparing point-source emissions for using the CMAQ in-line plume rise calculation, see the ELEVPOINT documentation in the SMOKE user’s manual ([<http://www.smoke-model.org/version2.5/html/ch06s03.html>](http://www.smoke-model.org/version2.5/html/ch06s03.html)).
+For additional information about preparing point-source emissions for using the CMAQ in-line plume rise calculation, see the [ELEVPOINT documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s03.html) in the SMOKE user’s manual.

 <a id="dust_lu_1"><a/>
 ### DUST_LU_1: Gridded land cover/land use